 LifeStation offers three medical alert system configurations; In-home Traditional, In-home Plus and Mobile with GPS.
 LifeStation is based in New Jersey and serves the entire U.S. It has been several years since our last LifeStation Medical Alert Review, and with updated equipment and improved customer service policies we decided it was time to take another look.

-The Bottom Line: If you're looking for an easy-to-setup, easy-to-use medical alert system, LifeStation has several medical alert options that will fit the bill.
+If you’re looking for an easy-to-setup, easy-to-use medical alert system, LifeStation has several medical alert options that will fit the bill.
 Pricing is competitive for basic medical alert services.

 In-home and Cellular Medical Alert Options from LifeStation